Reggie Jefferson: Playing career

 Reggie attended Lincoln High School in Tallahassee; he was a three-sport star, lettering in baseball, basketball and football.

-He was traded in the winter of 1993 by Cleveland to Seattle for speedy shortstop Omar Vizquel.
+He was traded in the winter of 1993 by Cleveland to Seattle with Félix Fermín and cash for shortstop Omar Vizquel.
 He also played one season in Japan for the Seibu Lions in 2000.

 For the Red Sox in 1996, he hit for a batting average of .347 which would have been third highest in the league if not for falling short in at-bats needed and was given the nickname 'The Miracle' by faithful Red Sox fans.
 Unable to hit left-handed pitchers, he was left off the 1999 playoff roster as a result.
 Jefferson would never play major league baseball again.

 In 680 games over nine seasons, Jefferson posted a .300 batting average (637-for-2123) with 285 runs, 131 doubles, 11 triples, 72 home runs, 300 RBI, 146 bases on balls, .349 on-base percentage and .474 slugging percentage.